 Shifting cultivation and bush fallow system.

 Shifting cultivation is a system of farming where a farmer cultivates on a piece of land for some years, until yields start to decrease.
 The farmer now abandons such land and moves to a different location without having the intention to go back to the original area.
 He may, however, return to the area again by accident.

 bush fallow system

-Simply put, bush fallow system is known as land rotation and that period when the land is allowed to rest, so that the lost nutrients can be restored, is referred to as fallow period.
+Simply put, the bush fallow system is known as land rotation and that period when the land is allowed to rest so that the lost nutrients can be restored is referred to as the fallow period.
 The lost nutrients are restored to the soil through the decomposition of dead plants and animals.